Vegan Stuffed Mushrooms

 - Bread Crumbs – you can use any type that you want.
 I also like to use seasoned stuffing instead for more flavor.

 - TVP – This stands for textured vegetable protein.
 It is a dehydrated soy protein that gives your stuffed mushrooms a meaty taste and texture.
-See my post about TVP to learn more about it.
+See my post about TVP to learn more.
 (If you can’t find it, or want them to be soy-free, you can use more breadcrumbs instead.)

 - Parsley – fresh chopped for the most flavor.
 You can also add rosemary or thyme if you’d like.